ANSSI-FR/MLA/CRYPTO.md

 ### General design guidelines

 1. The size and the initial computation time used for the encryption needs are not a big issue, if kept reasonable.
-Indeed, in the author understanding, MLA archive are usually several MB long and the computation time is also spent in compression/decompression and encryption/decryption of the data.
+Indeed, in the author understanding, MLA archive are usually several MB long and the computation time is also spent in compression/decompression and encryption/decryption of the data

 As a result, some optimization have not been performed -- which help keeping an hopefully auditable and conservative design.